moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 For each use case in this section, we also describe

-- the number of senders or receiver in a given session transmitting distinct streams,
+- the number of senders or receivers in a given session transmitting distinct streams,
 - whether a session has bi-directional flows of media from senders and receivers, which may also include timely non-media such as haptics or timed events.

 It is likely that we should add other characteristics, as we come to understand them.

 ## Interactive Media {#interact}

-The use cases described in this section have one particular attribute in common - the target the lowest possible latency as can be achieved at the trade off of data loss and complexity.
+The use cases described in this section have one particular attribute in common - they target the lowest possible latency as can be achieved at the trade off of data loss and complexity.
 For example,

 - It may make sense to use FEC {{RFC6363}} and codec-level packet loss concealment {{RFC6716}}, rather than selectively retransmitting only lost packets.
 These mechanisms use more bytes, but do not require multiple round trips in order to recover from packet loss.
 - It's generally infeasible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}} in many deployments, since BBR has probing mechanisms that rely on temporarily inducing delay, but these mechanisms can then amortize the consequences of induced delay over multiple RTTs.